clubfoos/facebook-feeds/README.md

 To change permissions, just call this API call again.
 The `request_permissions` will also make a call to `extend_permissions` on success

+Currently only App Access Tokens (default) and User Access Tokens (through permission requests) are provided.
+Page Access Tokens are not available yet.

 ### permissions

 To see information on the permissions your app has been granted make a call to